 My visit to a former university

 I was pleased to visit (2019) the grounds of the former Koryo Songgyungwan university, one of the twelve places in this multi site listing.
 From 1089, it was the highest educational institution in the Koryo and Choson Dynasties.
-An institution called the Kukjagam (established 992) served the same purpose on another site in Kaesong.
-It moved here a few decades later.
-The university prepared young aristocratic men for the civil service and was also the most important centre of Confucian studies.
+An institution by the name of Kukjagam (established 992) served the same purpose on another site in Kaesong.
+However, it moved here a few decades later.
+The university prepared young aristocratic men for the civil service.
+In addition, it was the most important centre of Confucian studies.
 The length of education would be one year only.

 The university was destroyed by fire during the Japanese invasion in 1592.
 The buildings we now may visit date back to the reconstruction period after the fire.
 More than 20 buildings fill the grounds inside the walls of the complex.
-The former university includes one of the largest wooden buildings in the DPRK.
-(This is no little achievement.
+This former university includes one of the largest wooden buildings in the DPRK.
+Of course, this is no little achievement.
 Kaesong lies just north of the 38th parallel, the epicentre of the Korean War.)

 The former university is located right outside the city centre of Kaesong.
 It will be on the itinerary of all who visit North Korea on a tourist visa.
 The Koreans often call the complex the Koryo Museum, which is somewhat misleading.
 Apart from the buildings, there are no remains of the old educational activities.
 Some of the buildings house and display (copies of) various items.
 They originate in other parts of Kaesong or the region.
 For instance, we find a sarcophagus and a stone grave chamber inside one of the buildings.